 Complex I is one of several enzyme complexes necessary for oxidative phosphorylation.
 Within mitochondria, these complexes are embedded in a tightly folded, specialized membrane called the inner mitochondrial membrane.
 During oxidative phosphorylation, mitochondrial enzyme complexes carry out chemical reactions that drive the production of ATP.
 Specifically, they create an unequal electrical charge on either side of the inner mitochondrial membrane through a step-by-step transfer of negatively charged particles called electrons.
 This difference in electrical charge provides the energy for ATP production.

 Complex I is responsible for the first step in the electron transport process, the transfer of electrons from a molecule called NADH to another molecule called ubiquinone.
 Electrons are then passed from ubiquinone through several other enzyme complexes to provide energy for the generation of ATP.

-Genetics Home Reference provides information about Leigh syndrome, which is also associated with changes in the MT-ND1 gene.
+Genetics Home Reference provides information about Leigh syndrome.

 MT-ND1 mutations are a rare cause of mitochondrial encephalomyopathy, lactic acidosis, and stroke-like episodes (MELAS).
 Most cases of MELAS are caused by mutations in other mitochondrial genes, but a small number of cases resulting from mutations in the MT-ND1 gene have been reported.
 Fewer than five mutations, each of which alters a single DNA building block (nucleotide) in the gene, have been identified in affected individuals.
 These genetic changes reduce the activity of complex I, which disrupts energy production within mitochondria.
 Although these abnormalities have the greatest impact on tissues that require a lot of energy (such as the brain and muscles), researchers have not determined how changes in the MT-ND1 gene lead to the specific signs and symptoms of MELAS.